2025–26 Campbell Fighting Camels men's basketball team

-The 2025–26 Campbell Fighting Camels men's basketball team represents Campbell University during the 2025–26 NCAA Division I men's basketball season.
-The Fighting Camels, led by first-year head coach John Andrzejek, play their home games at Gore Arena in Buies Creek, North Carolina as third-year members of the Coastal Athletic Association.
+The 2025–26 Campbell Fighting Camels men's basketball team represented Campbell University during the 2025–26 NCAA Division I men's basketball season.
+The Fighting Camels, led by first-year head coach John Andrzejek, played their home games at Gore Arena in Buies Creek, North Carolina as third-year members of the Coastal Athletic Association.

 Previous season

 The Fighting Camels finished the 2024–25 season 15–17, 10–8 in CAA play, to finish in a tie for fifth place.
 They were upset by #12 seed Delaware in the second round of the CAA tournament.

 On March 9, the day after their upset loss to Delaware, the school announced that they would not be renewing the contract of head coach Kevin McGeehan, ending his 12-season tenure with the team.
 A month later, on April 9, the school announced that they would be hiring Florida assistant coach John Andrzejek as McGeehan's successor.